 Salesperson: “So, with 10 reps on your team losing three hours each per week, that’s $600 you’re paying them to do manual data entry instead of closing deals.
-Over the next quarter, that means you’re going to lose $7,200.”
+Over the next quarter, that means you’ll lose $7,200.”

 Prospect: “Yeah, that sounds right.”

-Stating random facts and figures is useless in the discovery process.
+Random facts and figures are useless in the discovery process.

-You’re in the early stages of building trust, and now is not the time to dump information about your product (otherwise, you start to lose credibility as a trusted advisor).
+You’re in the early stages of building trust, so now is not the time to dump information about your product (otherwise, you lose credibility as a trusted advisor.)
 But you can build trust in the value of your product by subtly introducing customer stories into your discovery call.

 Stories are powerful tools.
 They capture attention and make it easier to retain information.
-Plus, stories that are relatable will put prospects into the shoes of your current customers and help them see the results they could be having with your product.
+Plus, relatable stories help prospects see the results they could enjoy with your offering.

-Get started with storytelling in your discovery process, and you’ll prove value without launching into your sales pitch too early.
+Get started with storytelling in your discovery process, and you’ll prove value without launching into your sales pitch too early in this first conversation.

-Respect for your prospect’s time also reflects in how long your discovery call goes.
-If you spend more than the time you’ve allotted, it may leave them with a negative impression (or make them more hesitant to book meetings with you in the future).
+Respecting your prospect’s time also means not going over the limit.
+If you spend more than the time allotted, it may give them a negative impression (or make them more hesitant to book meetings with you in the future.)

-Respect your prospect’s time, and they’ll respect yours.
+Respect your prospect’s time, and they’ll be more likely to respect yours.